WillsterJohnson/WillsterJohnson/README.md

 D.I.M.E.N.S.I.O.N.S. (or just "dimensions" to save time) is a programming language I am designing.
 It sits in an awkward space between general purpose and domain specific; it will be able to do any arbitrary operations, however it's designed for web interfaces to databases & API data.
-The goal of dimensions is to provide high-level concepts and abilities as highly-efficient and core functionality in a compiled language.
+The goal of dimensions is to provide high-level concepts and abilities as highly-efficient core functionality in a compiled language.
 It's syntax is designed to be easy, sensible, and largely optional, while it's compilation and runtime are designed to be efficient, fast, and bare-bones.
-Imagine if JavaScript was less janky and performed like Rust.
+In effect, Dimensions is an ORM DSL with general-purpose superpowers.

 Dimensions is currently in initial design, and will remain closed-source for the forseeable future.
-Licensing, distribution, and price (if any) are yet to be decided.
+Licensing and distribution are yet to be decided.

 ### Contributions & Most used languages